 As such, BETH has different implications than ETH.
 The fact that it’s trading at a different price means that the market is pricing those qualities differently than ETH.
 BETH currently can’t be redeemed for ETH, which means there’s less flexibility to it than ETH.
 At the same time, it entitles the holder to staking rewards.

 BETH is a tokenized version of staked ETH on Binance.
 You can earn ETH 2.0 staking rewards without having to worry about the technical requirements of setting up and maintaining an ETH 2.0 staking node.
-Apart from that, there are several ways to earn an additional yield using DeFi apps on the Binance Smart Chain.
+Apart from that, there are several ways to earn an additional yield using DeFi apps on the BNB Smart Chain.